openstack/freezer/doc/source/user/installation.rst

 Before Installation
 -------------------
 - Freezer Agent contains two component: Freezer Agent (freezerc and freezer-agent) and Freeze Scheduler (freezer-scheduler).
 - Install Freezer Agent from source (It is not hard).
 - Chose correct version of Freezer Agent that corresponds other Freezer components and your OpenStack version.
 - Freezer Scheduler stable/Liberty and stable/Kilo releases only works with Keystone API 2.0.

 Requirements
 ------------
 Freezer Agent require following packages to be installed:

 - python
-- pthon-dev
+- python-dev
 - GNU Tar >= 1.26
 - gzip, bzip2, xz
 - OpenSSL